codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 Running the application fails with this error.

-*Unhandled exception.
-Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'WebHookSettings' members: 'WebhookUrl' with the error: 'The WebhookUrl field is required.'.*
+Unhandled exception.
+Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'WebHookSettings' members: 'WebhookUrl' with the error: 'The WebhookUrl field is required.'.
+{: .notice--warning }

 Now its complaining about the field being blank while required.
 What if we populate the url field with a bad value that isn't a Url?